McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **New**: With this release you are now capable to define your own *dark mode* variants.

   To make this possible, we have introduced a lot more color variables you can use in [your color variants]({{%relref "basics/customization/#theme-variant" %}}).
-Your old variants will still work and don't need to be changed as apropriate fallback values are used by the theme.
+Your old variants will still work and don't need to be changed as appropriate fallback values are used by the theme.
 Nevertheless, the new colors allow for much more customization.

   To see what's now possible, see the new variants `relearn-dark` and `neon` that are coming with this release.